textpattern/textpattern/README.txt

 * Ensure your MySQL database user has INDEX permissions in addition to any permissions previously granted.
-* Replace the top-level index.php, css.php and .htaccess files, everything in the /js/ directory, everything in the /rpc/ directory and everything in the /textpattern/ directory (except /textpattern/config.php) with the corresponding files in this distribution.
+* Replace the top-level index.php, css.php and .htaccess files, everything in the /rpc/ directory and everything in the /textpattern/ directory (except /textpattern/config.php) with the corresponding files in this distribution.
+  When uploading the textpattern folder, ensure you merge its contents with your existing site to preserve any custom files in your existing installation.
   Note: css.php and /rpc/ may not exist if the installed version of Textpattern is prior to 4.2.0.
 * It is recommended that the browser cache is cleared to ensure the newer files are used in preference to the older files.
 * Log in to the Textpattern admin-side.
 The upgrade script(s) will run